kkarimi/bergen/macos/bergen-macOS/welcome.md

 # Welcome to Bergen Markdown reader

-This is a beautiful, minimal Markdown reader for macOS built with React Native.
+This is a beautiful, minimal Markdown reader for macOS .

 ## Features